 It’s time we added food and beverage advertising to the list of protections we afford our children and teenagers.

-Dr. Tom Warshawski is an expert with EvidenceNetwork.ca and chair of the Childhood Obesity Foundation and an associate clinical professor of pediatrics at the University of British Columbia.
-Mary Lewis is VP Research, Advocacy and Health Promotion, Heart & Stroke.
-Heart & Stroke and the Childhood Obesity Foundation are founding members of the Stop Marketing to Kids Coalition, whose goal is to restrict food and beverage marketing to Canadian children and youth (www.stopmarketingtokids.ca).
+Dr. Tom Warshawski is chair of the Childhood Obesity Foundation and an associate clinical professor of pediatrics at the University of British Columbia.
+The Childhood Obesity Foundation is a founding member of the Stop Marketing to Kids Coalition, whose goal is to restrict food and beverage marketing to Canadian children and youth (www.stopmarketingtokids.ca).

 Troy Media is an editorial content provider to media outlets and its own hosted community news outlets across Canada.